1 Beverly Place

 Special Projects

-2010-2011Leaf Litter: During the fall of 2010, John Sarra began to employ a collection of artificial plants and flowers in the format of herbarium specimens.
+2010-presentLeaf Litter: During the fall of 2010, John Sarra began to employ a collection of artificial plants and flowers in the format of herbarium specimens.
 Each specimen was reclaimed after having been lost or discarded in John’s neighborhood.
-He received training in order to mount the original twelve specimens according to the standards of the Missouri Botanical Garden, and the small envelope “seed packet” of each specimen sheet was supplied with a set of complimentary objects which had been found under the same circumstances.
+He received training in order to mount the original twelve specimens according to the standards of the Missouri Botanical Garden, and the small envelope (seed packet) on each specimen sheet was supplied with a set of complimentary objects that had been found under similar circumstances.
 The portfolio was subsequently displayed in the Garden’s Monsanto Research Center.
-As the collection expands, images will become available as an on-line resource.
+The collection continues to expand and evolve.

 2000-presentPreserve/Restore/Remember: In September of 2000 John Sarra began the meticulous renovation and restoration of his one-hundred year old home in the City of St. Louis.
 The investigation of hidden systems and the renewal of surfaces have become indispensable to his artistic practice as templates for the thought and activity of art making.

-2003-present Live Oak: In December of 2003 John Sarra and his wife Christine Amick Sarra began a collaborative work documenting the clear-cutting, re-growth, and traditional use of nearly two square miles of forest and adjoining wetlands outside of Charleston, SC.
-Each year they have built upon a collection of photographs, drawings, paintings, and writings investigating parallels between the land and the lives of those who live with it.
+2003-present Live Oak: In December of 2003 John Sarra and his spouse, artist Christine Amick Sarra, began a collaborative work documenting the clear-cutting, re-growth, and evolving use of nearly two hundred acres of forest and adjoining wetlands outside of Charleston, SC.
+Each year they have built upon a collection of photographs, drawings, paintings, and writings investigating parallels between changes in the land and changes in human lives.

 Professional Experience